yinger921/Capstone_BabyName/README.md

 Feature Engineering: Creating new features such as gender ratios and national popularity ratios.

-...
-Modeling Directions:
+##### Modeling Directions:

 Time Series Analysis: To forecast future name trends based on historical data.

 Regression Models: To understand the relationship between external factors (e.g., economic indicators, media events) and name popularity.

+Cluster Model and Decision Trees: Utilize clustering models and decision trees to analyze and understand the features of popular names.

-...
-Prototyping Directions:
+##### Prototyping Directions:

 Interactive Visualizations: Building dashboards for users to explore data.